 Both self-adhesive PVC and non-woven fleece wallpaper can produce stunning results — but they are built for different scenarios.
 Choosing the wrong substrate means either a result that does not perform as expected, or money spent on properties you did not need.
-Here is how to choose before ordering.
+As a manufacturer that prints both materials daily, we see the same specification mistakes repeat: PVC in a heritage hotel lobby that needed fire-rated fleece, or non-woven ordered for a tiled bathroom wall it was never designed to survive.
+Here is how to choose correctly before ordering.

 How they are applied